china-Yyyang/Game_of_life/README.md

 # Game-of-life-
-a GOL based on conway
+a Qt GOL based on conway